JeanCarlosVR/shrug/README.md

-# shrug
+# Shrug

-A Discord Bot
+A Discord Bot base with multilanguage.

+Jean